-Frank and Emma are Wisconsin dairy farmers who live a quiet respectable life until they agree to put up Frank’s old friend, a scientist on the run from a secret government project involving plutonium.
-The play is a surreal allegory–darkly comic–and a thrilling theatrical ride that explores the high cost of complacent political conformity.
+Sam Shepard takes us on a farcical, brilliantly provocative ride that both entertains and provokes questions about forced patriotic conformity and the fragility of democracy: Frank and Emma are Wisconsin dairy farmers who live a quiet respectable life until they agree to put up Frank’s old friend, a scientist on the run from a secret government project involving plutonium.

 April 10 – May 3

 Everyone is familiar with Alice’s antic adventures, and they are all here – but with an interesting difference.
 From the presumed innocence of the original is drawn a caustic and giddy revelation of the human psyche and the dark, unsettling shadows which can linger there.
 Freud and Jung, Kafka and Dali, all make their presences felt, in a piece of pure theatre that is full of truth, fun, terror, and uncanny pertinence to our own topsy-turvey times.